Picls2/ECOR-1042-Lab-6-Group-13/README.md

 # Project Title
 April 9 2024 \
 _Software name_ 1.0.0 \
 Nicholas Dorscht
 &nbsp; E-mail: nicholasdorscht@cmail.carleton.ca

 ## Project Description
-[Project Title] is an shell-based application that allows the user to load in a data set, sort it
+[Project_Title_Here] is an shell-based application that allows the user to load in a data set and sort it in either ascending or descending order.
+They can then either generate a polynomial that represents the line of best fit for the data or render a histogram to visualize the data.
 ## Dependancies
+- `matplotlib.pyploy`
+- `numpy`
+- Python 3.12.X
 ## Installation
+Unzip the project file and run the file in Python.
 ## Usage
+[Video_Link_Here]
 ## Credits
+**Nicholas Dorscht:**
+- README.md
+- curve_fit.py

+**Evan Mallot:**
+- text_UI.py

+**Oluwafolafunmi Adeyemi**
+- histogram.py

+**Andy Muka**
+- batch_UI.py
 ## Licence
 MIT License

-Copyright (c) 2024 Nicholas Dorscht, Andy Muka, Evan Mallott & Olu
+Copyright (c) 2024 Nicholas Dorscht, Andy Muka, Evan Mallot & Oluwafolafunmi Adeyemi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal